pavnen/fe-test-task/readme.md

 - customize linter rules
 - use some router for pages
 - add some animations
+- add pagination on the score pages
+- add transformers layer to make app extention easy

 Test assignment for the front-end developer position applicants
 ----